 The iX7 Controller PDU power sharing option allows a second controller linked through the expansion port with standard Cat5 cable to be powered in the case of a feed power-loss on either A or B side.
-Raritan’s Global Technical Product Manager, Paul Mott, talks more about important feature in the video below.
+Raritan’s Global Technical Product Manager, Paul Mott, talks more about an important feature in the video below.

 Hey guys, it's Jess, and today I'm back with Paul Mott, Raritan's technical product manager for another video.